Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

 The former two loss functions are used to correctly classify the new class samples and old prototypes, which can be calculated as follows:

 where $N_{t}$ is the number of samples at stage $t$, $M_{t-1}$ is the number of classes learned up to stage $t-1$, $x_i$ is an input image, whose ground-truth label is $y_i$.

-To avoid large variation of feature space caused by the update of feature extractor, we further use the well-known knowledge distillation \cite{KD} to regularize the feature extractor.
-Specifically, it restricts the drift of features extracted by the current feature extractor $F_t$ and previous old model $F_{t-1}$
+To avoid large variations of feature space caused by the update of the feature extractor, we further use knowledge distillation \cite{KD} to regularize the feature extractor.
+Specifically, it restricts the drift of features extracted by the current and previous feature extractor $F_t$, $F_{t-1}$